 Description: The brick detached garage does not appear in the 1917 Sanborn map, but based on the materials and design, it appears true to the district's period of significance.
 A pre-1940 property assessment card refers to a brick veneer garage of approximately the same size, so this accessory structure is likely in period.
+The garage has a flat roof hidden by a low eave.
+Highlighting the garage entry is a bracketed pend roof, supported by two large corbels.

 925 14th Ave.
-E.Historic Name: Rowell, Fred R. and May, HouseBuilt: 1903Capitol Hill UnrecordedBlock 5, Lot 6Legal: 1346300030Style: Arts and CraftsArchitect: William D. KimballBuilder: Unknown
+E.Historic Name: Rowell, Fred R. & May, HouseBuilt: 1903Capitol Hill UnrecordedBlock 5, Lot 6Legal: 1346300030Style: Arts and CraftsArchitect: William D. KimballBuilder: Unknown